-- Threaten established products and services in a corporation or industry; and
+- Threaten established products and services in a corporation or industry.

 - Typically require five to eight years (or longer!) to reach maturity.

-Venture capital is quite unique as an institutional investor asset class.
-Venture capitalists create partnerships with pension funds, endowments, foundations, and others to make high-risk, long-term equity investments into innovative young companies.
-This capital is used to conduct research, expand workforces, build out new facilities, and generally focus on growth activities that create long-term value.
-Venture capital has the longest asset holding periods of any investment class and often invest in companies with little to no liquidity.
+Venture capital has the longest asset-holding periods of any investment class and often invests in companies with little to no liquidity.
 In fact, the standard VC partnership agreement lasts for ten years with extensions that in practice mean the partnerships generally run even longer.

 A VC Firm: Common Structure – Unique Results

 The payoff comes after the company is acquired or goes public.
-Although the investor has high hopes for any company getting funded, the 2016 study How Do Venture Capitalists Make Decisions? found that, on average, 15% of a venture firm’s portfolio exits are through IPOs while about half are through an M&A.
+Although the investor has high hopes for any company getting funded, only a small portion the 2016 study How Do Venture Capitalists Make Decisions? found that, on average, 15% of a venture firm’s portfolio exits are through IPOs while about half are through an M&A.